 Corals are comprised of a group of identical individual polyps that live with each other in condensed colonies.
 They construct the reefs in tropical oceans by secreting calcium carbonate which forms a hard skeleton.
-An individual polyp is usually an animal resembling a sac that has a diameter and length of a few millimeters and centimeters respectively.
+An individual polyp is usually an animal resembling a sac that has a diameter and length of a few centimeters.

-There are many factors which are contributing to the declining trend of many of the coral species.
+There are many factors which contribute to declining trend of many of the coral species worldwide.

-First and foremost, biological resource exploitation such as fishing and harvesting aquatic resources for jewelry or construction are the primary reason that is affecting habitats of the coral population.
+First and foremost, aquatic resource exploitation, such as fishing and harvesting aquatic resources for jewelry or ornamental purposes, is one of the primary reasons that is negatively affecting habitats of the coral populations.

-Moreover, urbanization, industrialization, tourism, recreational activities and use of unsustainable UV creams, shipping lanes, etc. are some of the human affairs that are affecting the growth of the coral population and their habitat degradation.
+Moreover, urbanization, industrialization, tourism, recreational activities, and use of unsustainable UV creams are some of the human affairs that are hindering the growth coral populations and inflicting concerning habitat degradation.

-Furthermore, various invasive alien species or problematic native species are responsible for the reduction of coral population.
-For example, lionfish which is native to the Indo-Pacific waters are growing promptly in the Atlantic Ocean which is likely to have a significant impact upon the native coral reef ecosystems.
+Furthermore, various invasive species or problematic native species are also responsible for the reduction of coral population.
+For example, lionfish which is native to the Indo-Pacific waters are growing rapidly in the Atlantic Ocean which is surmised to have a significant impact towards the native coral reef ecosystems.

 Possible Solutions to save the corals